Industry Training Sessions

 Local Partners and Supporters are listed under each event in our Calendar.

-Fri 26 Oct 2018The Leipzig Networking Days is the Documentary Campus event at which the projects being developed in our 2018 Masterschool and Crossing Borders programmes, as well as two selected Documentary Campus member projects are being pitched to high... read more »
+Fri 26 Oct 2018The Leipzig Networking Days are the Documentary Campus event at which the projects developed at our 2018 Masterschool and Crossing Borders programmes, as well as two selected Documentary Campus member projects are being pitched to high-profile... read more »

 Thu 27 Jun 2019SILBERSALZ is a young, innovative film and science festival, which celebrated its first edition in 2018 and will be back next year from 27-30 JUNE 2019.
 Combining film screenings, installations, lectures, workshops and panel... read more »